Australia rolls the fluffy dice on stalling autos sector

 Its complex auto market - some 62 brands of vehicle are sold in Australia, double the number on offer in the much larger U.S. market - makes it adept at delivering products that work across a large range of vehicles.

-It is also a forward-looking industry, spending 1.4 percent of sales on research and development, leading many companies to branch out into non-automotive sectors, such as rail, defense, mining and marine.
+It is also a forward-looking industry, spending 1.4 percent of sales on research and development, leading many companies to branch out into non-automotive sectors, such as rail, defence, mining and marine.

 Harrington now makes products including hot water heater components and lawnmower base plates.
 It also won the design and manufacture tender for the Sydney 2000 Olympic torch.